mritunjay065/saral/README.md

 for the link you can access through-saral-disaster-cz89zrt95-rgnarok2004-1821s-projects.vercel.app

-# 🌐SARAL – AI Digital Twin for Disaster Management
+# 🌐SARAL – Smart AI for Response, Allocation & Logistics

 SARAL-India is a **web-based prototype** that creates a **real-time digital twin of disaster-prone areas in India**.
 It combines **AI,IOT and Drones** to help authorities and citizens **predict, monitor, and respond to disasters faster**.